Kha serves across ages and phases of life

 Intervention studies: Researchers comparing handwriting instruction methods use KHA pre- and post-intervention.
 Standardized metrics allow valid comparison across treatment groups.

 Cross-site collaboration: Multiple institutions participate in a multi-site study on motor development.
-KHA ensures identical measurement protocols regardless of where data is collected, allowing seemless scoring and compilation of results across cites and sites.
+KHA ensures identical measurement protocols regardless of where data is collected, allowing seamless scoring and compilation of results across sites.

 Longitudinal tracking: A research team follows a cohort of children from kindergarten through third grade.
 KHA provides consistent measurement at each time point, supporting analysis of developmental trajectories.